Tell Congress to Use the CRA to Save Net NeutralityLearn More About the CRA

 When the Federal Communications Commission passed the Open Internet Order in 2015, establishing the strongest net neutrality rules to date, broadband internet was reclassified from an information service to a telecommunications service.
 Broadband providers are now considered “common carriers,” which means the FCC is responsible for regulatory oversight, including privacy rules, under the Communications Act, just as they are for telephone services.

-The FCC, as mandated by Congress, has successfully overseen consumer privacy for the telephone network for decades, and it is now tasked with establishing privacy rules for Internet Service Providers.
+The FCC, as mandated by Congress, has successfully overseen consumer privacy for the telephone network for decades, and it was now tasked with establishing privacy rules for Internet Service Providers.

 On October 26th, the FCC passed a proposal that establishes important consumer privacy protections for broadband providers.
 These are the first rules that outline how ISPs can use and share their customers’ private information.

 The rules prevented broadband providers from tracking the online behavior of customers without their permission.
 The rules also created clear requirements for broadband carriers to protect customers’ personal information, and required carriers to notify customers in the event of a data breach.
 Additionally, the rules gave customers more control over their personal data—including browsing history, app usage, and information related to finances, health, and children.